- Played by: Kenji Sahara

 - Super Speed: In one iconic scene, Kemur-Man outruns a pursuing police car with this ability.

-- Weaponized Teleportation: Kemur's most infamous ability is to spray a purple goop from its antennae that teleports victims to a pocket dimension
+- Weaponized Teleportation: Kemur's most infamous ability is to spray a purple goop from his antenna that teleports victims to a pocket dimension

 - First Appearance: The Undersea Humanoid Ragon